acsaba22/go/README.md

 #### Optional: copy the std packages

-If you want to browse the source code of the standart packages on the web you can do it [here](https://github.com/golang/go/tree/master/src).
+If you want to browse the source code of the standard packages on the web you can do it [here](https://github.com/golang/go/tree/master/src).

 If you want to have it locally then create a directory and clone it: